crodier/software-blog/_posts/2025-05-05-the-deliberate-software-process.md

+---
+title: "The Blueprint - software delivery at scale."
+date: 2025-05-05
+layout: post
+published: true
+---

-# The "Deliberate Software Process" - a new standard for software process deliery [DRAFT]
+# The Blueprint - a new standard for software process delivery [DRAFT]

 Planning and designing software is the most critical phase of a major software delivery - problem analysis and design.